 The aforementioned studies imply that generalizing the observed XLF of an arbitrary XRB population is a difficult task and involves many implicit assumptions about the underlying binary population.
-Many of the studies mentioned focused either on LMXBs or HMXBs, as they have distinct observational and physical characteristics \citep{2006csxs.book..623T}.
-HMXBs are some of the brightest X-ray sources in the local Universe.
-In our study, we focus on young XRB populations which are dominated by HMXBs and the effects of various physical assumptions on their XLFs.
+Many of these studies focused on either LMXBs or HMXBs, as they have distinct observational and physical characteristics \citep{2006csxs.book..623T}.
+High-mass XRBs are some of the brightest X-ray sources in the local Universe.
+In our study, we focus on young XRB populations that are dominated by HMXBs and the effects of various physical assumptions on their XLFs.
 There are generally three broad types of HMXBs: {\it (i)} binaries with a super-giant donor undergoing wind-fed accretion, {\it (ii)} binaries with a super-giant donor star undergoing Roche-lobe overflow (RLO), and {\it (iii)} binaries with a fast spinning Be-star donor.
 In the case of wind-fed accretion, a fraction of the mass leaving the donor star in the form of strong stellar winds is captured by the gravitational pull of the CO \citep{1944MNRAS.104..273B}.
 For XRBs undergoing RLO, the donor overfills its Roche lobe and transfers mass to the CO through the inner Lagrangian point.
-The transferred material carries enough angular momentum, which prevents it from being accreted immediately, forming an accretion disc around the CO.
-Be-XRBs are characterized by rapidly spinning O/B donors with a disc around their equator, called the decretion disc \citep{2020MNRAS.493.2528B}.
-If the binary is close enough that the CO interacts with the decretion disc, the CO may accrete material from the donor without the donor filling its Roche lobe or the presence of any strong stellar wind.
+The transferred material carries enough angular momentum, which prevents it from being accreted immediately, forming an accretion disk around the CO.
+Be XRBs are characterized by rapidly spinning O/B donors with a disk around their equator, called the decretion disk \citep{2020MNRAS.493.2528B}.
+If the binary is close enough that the CO interacts with the decretion disk, the CO may accrete material from the donor without the donor filling its Roche lobe or the presence of any strong stellar wind.